In the journey for spiritual wellness, what you practice might matter less than HOW you practice.

 - Connect with compassion.
 Helping others through volunteering or simply spending time with them leaves you with a nourished soul and a heart full of joy.

-Spirituality is different for everyone, but the foundations required to achieve spiritual health and wellness are the same.
+Spirituality is different for everyone, but the foundations required to achieve and maintain spiritual health and wellness are the same.

 “People take different roads seeking fulfillment and happiness.
 Just because they’re not on your road doesn’t mean they’ve gotten lost.” ― Dalai Lama